cjus/node-neo4j-presentation/presentation/readme.md

 #### 20,000 foot view

 Let's imagine that we're investigative journalist following leads.
-We begin by accessing Neo4j and looking at the 20,000 foot view of TrumpWorld.
+We begin by accessing the Neo4j dashboard and looking at the 20,000 foot view of TrumpWorld.

 ```
 MATCH (n1)-[r]->(n2) RETURN r, n1, n2